brainomite/home-page/_posts/2020-10-01-information-hiding-in-classes-without-experimental-features.md

 layout: post
 title: How to create private class instance variables without using experimental features in JavaScript.
 description: >
-  I explain how to hide internal functions and variables that will not be available to the consumer of the class
+  I explain how to hide internal functions and variables from the consumer of the class
 sitemap: true
 comments: true
 ---